matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ## Numerical Summaries

+In statistics, we are particularly concerned with measures of central tendency and measures of variability, which we will discuss next.
+These summaries will aid in our understanding of the uncertainty and variation inherent in the data and introduced as a result of our analysis.

+### Measures of Central Tendency

+We will seek to understand the arithmetic mean and the median next.
+These **measures of central tendency** attempt to summarize the data, recognizing the property that data tend to cluster around some central value [[5]](#references).

-### Arithmetic Mean
+#### Arithmetic Mean

-In addition to summarizing data graphically, we will learn how to summarize data numerically.
-The simplest numerical summary is the **arithmeatic mean**, which can be thought of as the sum of all observations divided by the number of observations:
+The simplest numerical summary is the **arithmeatic mean**, which can be thought of as the average or expected value.
+It is calculated as the sum of all observations divided by the number of observations:

 ![Formula for arithmetic mean](/Course-Content/img/equations/arithmetic-mean.png)

-In statistics, the artihmetic mean is denoted by the variable y with a bar over it, pronounced "y-bar".
+In statistics, the artithmetic mean is often denoted by the variable y with a bar over it, pronounced "y-bar".
 The variable n in statistics is used to denote the number of observations.
 The Σ is the Greek letter sigma and in mathematics, it is used to mean that you add together all of its terms.
 For our example of statistics student grades, the arithmetic mean would be calculated as:

 ![Arithmetic mean of student grades](/Course-Content/img/equations/arithmetic-mean-student-grades.png)